unprosaiclabyrinth/Theseus/README.md

 ## Proper protocol for custom implementations

 1. Implement the custom agent in a `src/scala/CustomAgent.scala` object that extends the `AgentFunctionImpl` trait.
 2. Override and define the abstract `process` method such that it returns the actions given the percepts.
-Replace the "specify agent" line (line 21) in `src/java/AgentFunction.java` with:-
+Replace the "specify agent" line (line 21) in `src/java/AgentFunction.java` with:
 ```java
 return CustomAgent.process(tp) // specify agent
 ```